CristopherBuitrago/Javascript-filter/README.md

-# Javascript Filter - filtro_javascript
+# Police of Villa Vhica

-👋 Welcome!
-I'm Cristopher, and this is my JavaScript filter tool.
+👋 Welcome! to Police of Villa Chica.
 Let's get started! 👾

 ## How to Initialize the Database